HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 ## Future

 While there are no proposals to add new `rel` directives, improvements from the browser vendors to the current set of resource hints—such as the prioritization <a hreflang="en" href="https://bugs.chromium.org/p/chromium/issues/detail?id=629420">bug</a> in Chrome—are expected to have a positive impact.
-Hint adoption is expected to evolve, and the use of `preload` should shift towards its intended purpose—late discovered resources.
+Hint adoption is expected to evolve, and the use of `preload` should shift towards its intended purpose: late discovered resources.

-Additionally, two proposals, 103 Early Hints and Priority Hints are expected to be made available soon, with experimental support already available on Chrome.
+Additionally, two proposals, 103 Early Hints and Priority Hints, are expected to be made available soon, with experimental support already available on Chrome.

 ### 103 Early Hints